Big Brother 11 (American season): Summary

 Following Russell's eviction, HouseGuests competed in "The S'more, the Merrier" Head of Household competition.
-For this competition, HouseGuests were required to walk back and forth transferring cups of hot chocolate to a jar on the opposite side of the backyard.
-The first HouseGuest to fill up their jar and claim the ball inside would be the winner of the competition.
+For this competition, HouseGuests walked back and forth transferring cups of hot chocolate to a jar on the opposite side of the backyard.
+The first HouseGuest to fill their jar and claim the ball inside would be the winner of the competition.
 Kevin was the winner.
-Despite making a deal with him the previous week, Kevin and Natalie later made a plan to backdoor Jeff as they saw him as their biggest threat.
-Though this was his plan, Kevin and Natalie also debated taking out Michele, and thus feared that Jeff could win the Power of Veto and save Jordan if she were to be nominated; should Jeff use the Power of Veto on Jordan, it would force Kevin to nominate Natalie for eviction.
-On Day 55, Kevin chose to nominate Jeff and Michele for eviction.
+Despite making a deal with him the previous week, Kevin and Natalie made a plan to backdoor Jeff as they saw him as their biggest threat.
+Though this was his plan, Kevin and Natalie also debated taking out Michele, and thus feared that Jeff could win the Power of Veto and save Jordan if she were nominated; should Jeff use the Power of Veto on Jordan, it would force Kevin to nominate Natalie for eviction.
+On Day 55, Kevin nominated Jeff and Michele for eviction.
 Later that day, Kevin discovered a secret room in the Head of Household bedroom known as Pandora's Box; upon entering the room, he discovered a box and learned that placing his hand inside the box would release $10,000 into the house.
-He did so, and became locked inside the box while the money fell into the backyard; the HouseGuests were able to keep the money, and were required to find a key to unlock Kevin from the room.
+He did so and became locked inside the box while the money fell into the backyard; the HouseGuests were able to keep the money and were required to find a key to unlock Kevin from the room.
 On Day 56, HouseGuests competed in the "Morphomatic" Power of Veto competition.
-For this competition, HouseGuests had to correctly figure out which two faces of the HouseGuests made up a set of alien faces.
-The HouseGuest who finished the competition in the fastest amount of time was the winner.
+For this competition, HouseGuests had to figure out which two faces of the HouseGuests made up a set of alien faces.
+The HouseGuest who finished the competition in the fastest time was the winner.
 Michele was the winner of the Power of Veto.
-On Day 58, Michele chose to use the Power of Veto to remove herself from the block, with Jordan being nominated in her place.
-On Day 61, Jeff became the eighth HouseGuest to be evicted from the house when Kevin cast a tiebreaker vote in Jordan's favor.
+On Day 58, Michele used the Power of Veto to remove herself from the block, with Jordan being nominated in her place.
+On Day 61, Jeff became the eighth HouseGuest to be evicted when Kevin cast a tiebreaker vote in Jordan's favor.
 He became the fourth member of the Jury of Seven.